pierre-rouleau/pel/README.rst

     - The **pel-setup-normal** (``<f11> M-S n``) restores the normal Emacs setup with package management capabilities and PEL's automatic package installation via customization.

+    Note that while PEL operating in fast startup mode still supports installations of packages via Emacs package manager commands; they will be installed in the elpa-reduced directory in the standard way.
+That will unfortunately increase Emacs' startup time, but it will work.
+In all cases it is best to return to normal mode when installing new packages and keep the fast startup mode as efficient as possible.
+It's also best to install packages by customizing PEL user-options for the packages that PEL already supports.
+Please do not hesitate to request for the inclusion of new packages.

   - With PEL you can see a quick report with relevant information by executing the ``pel-emacs-load-stats`` command.